Financial advisers' credentials mislead seniors, watchdog says

-WASHINGTON (Reuters) - The consumer watchdog on Thursday called for tougher oversight of the credentials that financial advisers use to show they are trained to work with older Americans.
+WASHINGTON, April 18 (Reuters) - The U.S. consumer watchdog on Thursday called for tougher oversight of the credentials that financial advisers use to show they are trained to work with older Americans.

 The Consumer Financial Protection Bureau said these financial advisers use more than 50 different credentials, some of which they can simply buy online.